kopperino/LangGraphLab/README.md

 # LangGraphLab

-LangGraphLab is a collection of example projects demonstrating how to use LangGraph, a powerful framework for building multi-agent systems and workflow orchestration with large language models (LLMs).
+LangGraphLab is a collection of examples demonstrating how to use LangGraph, a powerful framework for building multi-agent systems and workflow orchestration with large language models (LLMs).
 This repository aims to provide hands-on examples to help developers and researchers learn how to effectively leverage LangGraph in various scenarios.

 ## Features